 The progress on implementation so far are:-

 The EPC contracts for the dam and power plant construction were signed in 9 November 2016 and the contractors have mobilized to the project site.
+The ground break ceremony has taken place at the project site on 30 March 2017.
 The planned commissioning date for the first turbine/generator is in October 2019.

 The EU-AITF SE4ALL investment grant will fill a financing gap of EUR 12.75 million for Burundi.
 Its aim is to finance, jointly with the African Development Fund, the construction of 161 km of 220 kV transmission line in Burundi from the Rusumo plant to Gitega (via Muyinga), a new 220 kV substation at Muyinga and the upgrading of Gitega substation to 220 kV level.